RocketMobster/warpcorereports/README.md

 You can customize the sound experience using the sound control panel in the application header.

+## Repository Hygiene

+The repository ignores accidental large artifacts and documents (e.g., screenshots, ZIP bundles, and large draft docs).
+If you need to share such assets, please attach them to releases rather than committing them to the repo.

 ## Randomize Controls

 For quick exploration and fine-tuned randomness: